-Academic accommodations due to disability: If you have a documented disability that requires academic accommodations, please see the instructor as soon as possible.
-In order to receive accommodations in this course, you must provide the instructor with a Letter of Accommodation from the Disability resource Center (Room 2, Alumni gym, 257-2754, email address jkarnes@email.uky.edu) for coordination of campus disability services available to students with disabilities.
+Academic accommodations due to disability: If you have a documented disability that requires academic accommodations, please see me as soon as possible during scheduled office hours.
+In order to receive accommodations in this course, you must provide me with a Letter of Accommodation from the Disability Resource Center (Room 2, Alumni Gyın, 257-2754, email address (jkarnes@email.uky.edu) for coordination of campus disability services available to students with disabilities.